celest-dev/website/docs/cli-commands.md

 # Available CLI commands

 The following is a list of all the available commands from the Celest CLI.
-You can visit our [download](/download) page to install the Celest CLI on your machine.
+You can visit our [download](/download) page to install the Celest CLI on your development machine.

 | Command  | Description                                                   |
 | --------- | ------------------------------------------------------------- |